On a hill above the Traun river in Upper Austria lies the

 Benedictine monastery Lambach.

 The founder of the monastery was Count Arnold II of Wels-Lambach.
 Around 1046 he had a secular canonical monastery built here.
-His son, Adalbero, went to Würzburg, studied there at the cathedral school and became bishop of Würzburg, as successor of the legendary Bruno.
-In 1056, he converted Lambach Monastery into a Benedictine monastery, sending Blessed Abbot Egbert and monks from the monastery of Münster-Schwarzach am Main.
+His son Adalbero went to Würzburg, studied there at the cathedral school and became bishop of Würzburg, as successor of the legendary Bruno.
+In 1056, he converted Lambach Monastery into a Benedictine monastery, sending Abbot Egbert and monks from the monastery of Münster-Schwarzach am Main.

-The still preserved western work of the first monastery church with its Romanesque wall paintings are witnesses of the founding period.
+The still preserved westwork of the first monastery church with its Romanesque wall paintings are witnesses of the founding period.

 As early as 1089, monks from Lambach moved to Melk to found the monastery there.